Shell Customization

 • OLDPWD The previous working directory as set by the cd builtin

-• SHELL This environment variable expands to the full pathname to the shell
+• SHELL This environment variable expands to the full pathname of the shell

 You can use the printenv command to display the name and value of all the environment variables.
 Providing arguments will display the values only for those variables.